 The Switzer Prize is named in recognition of Irma and Norman Switzer, a Pacific Palisades couple who bequeathed a major gift to the David Geffen School of Medicine at UCLA.
 Friends remembered them as humble people who lived modest lives and liked to work with their handss.

 Learn More >

 The Switzer Prize recognizes discoveries in basic research in the biological and biomedical sciences that have the potential to inspire transformative breakthroughs in medicine.

 It is awarded annually to an individual investigator whose recent work has revealed new paradigms, illuminated biological processes or pathways, or explained the origins of pathologies or diseases.

 Read More >

-The recipient of the 2017 Switzer Prize, to be named in Spring 2017, will receive a $25,000 honorarium and deliver the first annual Switzer Prize lecture at the David Geffen School of Medicine at UCLA in Fall 2017.
+Dr. Zoghbi will receive a $25,000 honorarium and deliver the annual Switzer Prize lecture at the David Geffen School of Medicine at UCLA on February 16, 2018.